 - Effective ways to stay well during the flu season and help to prevent spread of influenza or other infections all year-around include washing hands with soap and water frequently; covering mouth while coughing; staying home when sick until recovered and avoiding contact with those, who are sick until they are well; staying hydrated and eating nutritious food; lowering stress and getting plenty of exercise, sleep and vitamin D. View NVIC's 3 minute flu prevention video to the right for healthy tips.

-- There are 16 different influenza vaccine products licensed in the U.S. marketed by different pharmaceutical companies.
-Some of these vaccines contain only the 2009 pandemic H1N1 influenza A virus strain.
-However, most seasonal influenza vaccines in the U.S. contain two type A influenza viruses and one type B influenza virus that are selected every year by the World Health Organization (WHO) and U.S. Centers for Disease Control (CDC) for inclusion in flu shots given during the current flu season.
+- There are several different influenza vaccine products licensed in the U.S. marketed by different pharmaceutical companies.
+Most seasonal influenza vaccines in the U.S. contain either two type A influenza viruses and one type B influenza virus (Trivalent) or two type A influenza viruses and two type B influenza viruses (Quadrivalent) that are selected every year by the World Health Organization (WHO) and U.S. Centers for Disease Control (CDC) for inclusion in flu shots given during the current flu season.